1984 An eccentric red-haired baby was born.

 2013 Fulfilled dream of visiting the Large Hadron Collider in Geneva, Switzerland, and wrote about it for CNN.

 2014 Moved to Los Angeles to become press officer for technologies at NASA JPL.
 Started freelancing for various publications.
 Went to Germany twice on fellowships.
-Joined JPL band “The RTGs” and performed at holiday party.
+Joined JPL band “The RTGs” and performed at JPL Communications holiday party at the Ice House.

 2016 Became press officer for astrophysics at JPL.
 Saw “Hamilton” on Broadway before Lin-Manuel Miranda left.
 Annoyed people by quoting “Hamilton” all year.